Sylvia Lynd

 Sylvia Lynd (née Dryhurst; 1888 – 21 February 1952) was an Anglo-Irish poet, essayist, short story writer and novelist.
 She was born in London but both of her parents, A.R.
 Dryhurst and her mother, the suffragist writer Nora Dryhurst (née Robinson) were Dubliners.
 Royal Academy of Dramatic Art.
 From 1904 to 1906, Lynd studied at the Slade School of Fine Art, later moving on to the Royal Academy of Dramatic Arts.
 Around this time, she was associated with the Inghinidhe na hÉireann, an Irish nationalist women’s organisation.
 In 1908, a monthly magazine was produced, Bean na hÉireann, which sought to discuss topics such as politics, the vote for women, language, and labour issues.
 Lynd edited the first issue before returning to England and Helena Molony took it over.

 In 1909, she married a journalist and man of letters, Robert Wilson Lynd, whom she had met at the London Gaelic League four years earlier.
 Born in Belfast to a Presbyterian minister, Robert Lynd wrote for The Northern Whig and later became a literary editor for the Daily News (later known as News Chronicle) and a columnist for New Statesman.
-They lived in Hampstead, London for many years and had two daughters, Máire and Sigle.
+They lived in Hampstead, London for many years and had two daughters, Máire (who was to marry Jack Gaster) and Sigle.
 Sylvia Dryhurst Lynd died in 1952, aged 63.